The Program and The Players:

 Q- Jonathan is always asked the question: “How can you effectively teach our children about drugs when you don’t

 appear to be damaged?”
 Or “You don’t look like 25 years of drug abuse has had any outward negative effects.
-Why?”

-A- We make sure the students know that many, if not most, of the negative consequences of drug use are invisible to
+A- We make sure the students know that many, if not most, of the negative consequences of drug use are invisible

-on the drugs themselves, etc.
+dollars wasted on the drugs themselves, etc.

 Q- Won’t discussing children of alcoholics bring up a lot of potentially scary issues for our children?

 A-We are not there to set fires!
-The subject is presented in two ways, first as a part of Kelly’s story, then in the context
+The subject is presented in two ways, first as a part of Kelly’s story, then in the

-cannot overlook these high-risk children when it comes to this subject.
+privately.
+We cannot overlook these high-risk children when it comes to this subject.

 More Information for Parents: